nglange/help-documentation/_userguides/Box_Panel.md

 ## Getting Started with Box Panel

-The Box Panel interface gives you a single, consolidated view of your IBM Cloud Object Storage (COS) environment.
+The Box Panel interface gives you a single, consolidated view of your IBM Cloud Object Storage Dedicated IBM Managed (COS Dedicated IBM Managed) environment.
 Its self-service access enables you to  create support tickets, leverage central authentication for logins and user permissions, monitor various functions, and view your invoices, easily.

-This user guide gives you an end-to-end overview, so you can get started using Box Panel to monitor and control your IBM COS environment.
+This user guide gives you an end-to-end overview, so you can get started using Box Panel to monitor and control your COS Dedicated IBM Managed environment.

 ### Table of Contents